pactus-project/PIPs/PIPs/pip-1.md

 ## PIP Types

-There are types of a PIP:
+There are three types of PIPs:

 ### Standards Track